School Food

 This is the February 2026 district-wide elementary school menu.

-We have highlighted in blue the items that most reasonable people would classify as junk food, fast food, or highly processed convenience food.
+Highlighted in blue are the items that most reasonable people would classify as junk food, fast food, or highly processed convenience food.

 Based on a straightforward review of the menu, many of these items resemble packaged retail snacks or quick-service restaurant foods more than scratch-prepared school meals.